plewkowycz/ApiTesting/README.md

 To set up the CI/CD pipeline:

 1. Push the `.github` directory and your Postman collection JSON file to your GitHub repository.
-2. GitHub Actions will automatically run the tests whenever there is a push or pull request to the `main` branch.
+2. GitHub Actions will automatically run the tests whenever there is a push or pull request to the `master` branch.
+3. Be sure to update the token variable with your own authentication token in `environment-file.json`.

 ## Final Solution